hansbuehler/cdxbasics/README.md

 ### Reading and Writing Versioned Files

 From 0.2.64 `SubDir` supports versioned files.
 If versions are used, then they *must* be used for both reading and writing.
+`cdxbasics.version` provides a standards framework to define versions for classes and functions.

 If `version=` is provided, then `write()` will write it in a block ahead of the main content of the file.
 In case of the PICKLE format, this is a byte string.
 In case of JSON_PLAIN and JSON_PICKLE this is line of text starting with `#` ahead of the file.
 (Note that this violates the JSON file format.)
 The point of writing short block ahead of the main data is that `read()` can read this version information back quickly before attempting to read the entire file. `read()` does attempt so if its called with `version=` as well.
 In this case it will compare the read version with the provided version, and only return the main content of the file if versions match.